linxiaow/Spring21-recitations-coms6998-cloud-computing/sagemaker/README.md

 ## Build an online ML service

 After deploying the model, we will get a reachable endpoint.

-In the next step, We will integrate the application with the ML model through the endpoint.
-As the figure shows below, we will create a Lambda Function and an api endpoint using API Gateway.
+In the next step, you are expected to integrate your application with the ML model through the endpoint.

+As shown in the figure below, we are going to build a Lambda Function and an api endpoint using API Gateway, again.

 <img src="https://i.imgur.com/jA2DgKZ.png" width="600">

-### Create a Lambda function.
+### Create a Lambda function

 The sample code follows: